Safe collateral stabilisation by riged Frame

 - Flexion limitation at: 0°, 10°, 20°, 30°, 45°, 60°, 75°, 90°

-Open all straps and the two Velcro fasteners.
+Open all straps and the two the hook and loop fastener.
 Pull the two straps back a little so they don‘t hamper you when you put the brace on.

 Now put your leg into a 45-degree angle flexion position.
-Wrap the brace tightly around your leg from the back and close it with the two Velcro strips.
+Wrap the brace tightly around your leg from the back and close it with the two the hook and loop fastener strips.

 Make sure that the kneecap is in the middle of the patella recess.